practo/k8s-worker-pod-autoscaler/UPGRADE.md

 ## Upgrade from v1.2 to v1.3

 ### Breaking changes
 Updates all the kubernetes dependencies with `v1.19`.
 It should work for the cluster with older versions, but Kubernetes supports patches and fixes for [last 3 minor releases](https://kubernetes.io/docs/setup/release/version-skew-policy/).
-It also updates the CRD definations.
+It also updates the CRD definitions.

 ### Recommended Actions
 ```